-If you live in a state that already legalized sports gambling, you need to figure out a way to keep up.
+If you live in a state that has already legalized sports gambling, you need to figure out a way to keep up.

 Ace Pay Per Head is here for bookies.
 We offer the latest in sportsbook software to help your book compete with the big boys.
-Sign up today for a free six-week trial.

 Are Bookies Illegal in the USA?